Let’s talk about engagement photos! You’ll get dressed up for a fun date, run around a pretty place, and there will happen to be a photographer there!

 So, let’s dig in to the best ways to prepare your partner for your engagement photos!

-When you first get engaged, it’s normal to have NO idea what to expect.
+When you first get engaged, it’s normal to have NO how to plan a wedding and what to do first.
 The same goes with engagement photos.
-It’s completely OK if your partner didn’t even know that engagement photos were a thing.
-To help him understand, show him some recent engagement sessions on your photographer’s blog.
+It’s completely alright if your partner didn’t even know that engagement photos were a thing.
+To help them understand, show them some recent engagement sessions on your photographer’s blog.
 I also send all of my couples an Engagement Session Style Guide to help them plan and know what they’re in for.

 Let him know that you’re also a little nervous, but that you trust your photographer to make the experience awesome!

 Speaking of experience, I think we’re ALL a little scarred from taking photos with our parents as a kid.
-It was NOT fun.
+It was probably stressful, took a long time, and involved a lot of yelling in between the smiles.
 Sorry moms, but y’all know it’s true.

 The good news is that taking engagement photos literally couldn’t be more different than that.
 In fact, I DON’T want you to hold a fake smile for 30 seconds without blinking.
 I DON’T want you to wear uncomfortable clothes that someone else picked out for you.
 I DON’T want you to stay perfectly still without moving or talking.